SkillVault/.github/profile/README.md

 <h3 align="center">

-🌱 I’m currently learning ReactJS and MongoSB
+🌱 We are currently learning ReactJS and MongoSB

 ⚡ Fun fact The first computer “bug” was an actual real-life bug